troubalex/troubalex.github.io/keypress.md

 ## ... and removing them again

-But now all these sparkles piled up in the DOM whenever I pressed a key which is not quite what I wanted.
+But now all these sparkles pile up in the DOM whenever I pressed a key.
+This is not quite what I want.

 So I have to remove them.